-For this Design-Build Project, SCDOT chose a one-phase procurement method.
-Since this is an Emergency Procurement, SCDOT invited four qualified Proposers to submit proposals in response to this RFP.
+For this Design-Build Project, SCDOT chose the two-phased selection method.
+Phase 1, which identified a short-list of qualified Proposers, is complete.

+In Phase 2, SCDOT will invite each of the short-listed Proposers to submit their Proposals for completion of the Project.
 After evaluation of the Proposals, SCDOT plans to award and execute a contract with a single Proposer.

-This procurement includes the following steps:
+Phase 2 includes the following steps:

-- 1. SCDOT invites four Proposers to respond to the RFP

-- 2. SCDOT releases RFP for Industry Review

-- 3. SCDOT holds Open-Forum Meeting with Proposers to clarify/revise RFP

-- 4. SCDOT releases Final RFP

-- 5. SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with all Proposers, if necessary

-- 6. SCDOT accepts Confidential Questions and conducts One-on-One Meetings with all Proposers, if necessary

-- 7. Proposers submit Proposals

-- 8. SCDOT evaluates Proposals

-- 9. SCDOT selects a Contractor
+- 1. SCDOT releases RFP for Industry Review - 2.
+SCDOT holds Open-Forum Meeting with Proposers to clarify/revise RFP - 3.
+SCDOT releases Final RFP - 4.
+Proposers submit Preliminary Alternative Technical Concepts (ATC) and Confidential Ouestions - 5.
+SCDOT conducts Confidential One-on-One Meetings with Proposers to discuss Preliminary ATCs and Confidential Questions - 6.
+SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with all Proposers, if necessary - 7.
+Proposers submit Formal ATCs and any additional Confidential Questions - 8.
+SCDOT conducts Confidential One-on-One Meetings with Proposers to discuss Formal ATCs and additional Confidential Questions, if necessary - 9.
+SCDOT accepts Non-confidential Questions and conducts Open-Forum Meetings with all Proposers, if necessary - 10.
+SCDOT approves/disapproves ATCs - 11.
+Proposers submit Proposals - 12.
+Proposers conduct Technical Proposal Presentations - 13.
+SCDOT evaluates Proposals - 14.
+SCDOT selects a Contractor

 These steps will be carried out following the Milestone Schedule in Section 8.
-SCDOT reserves the right to make changes to the above steps as appropriate to meet the needs of the procurement process.
 The following paragraphs provide information detailing various steps of the process.